morrownr/88x2bu/README.md

     $ ./raspi64.sh
 ```
-Step 9: Run the installation script (For automated builds - for example an RPM package or an image - use _NoPrompt_ as an option)
+Step 9: Run the installation script (For automated builds, use _NoPrompt_ as an option)
 ```bash
 $ sudo ./install-driver.sh [NoPrompt]
 ```